sikanhe/reason-nodejs/README.md

 ### Principles

 - When available, we prefer to bind to the promise version of the library instead of the callback version to reduce binding surface.
+- Use subtyping only where the benefit is huge.
+We use subtyping for various things that implement Node Streams, for example - http request and response, file streams, crypto stream api, stdin/out/err.